TimeTagger classes

 Returns:

 Sets an artificial software delay per channel on the client side.
-To specify it on the server side, see setDelaySoftware() or setDelayHardware() (Time Tagger Ultra only).
+To specify it on the server side, see setDelaySoftware() or setDelayHardware().
+The latter is not available for the Time Tagger 20.
 This delay will be applied only on this object and will not affect the server settings or delays at any other clients connected to the same Time Tagger server.

 Parameters: